Follow us on networks

 Types of vaccines and differences

-• Disadvantages: more expensive and more difficult to store.
+• Disadvantages: More expensive and more difficult to store.

-• Advantages: cheap and easy to transport and store both in conventional refrigerators and freezers.
+• Advantages: cheap and easy to transport and store in both conventional refrigerators and freezers.

 None of the vaccines contain live viruses, so there is no risk of contracting the virus from the vaccination itself.